SnowflurrySDK/Snowflurry.jl/CONTRIBUTING.md

 1. Fork the Snowflurry repo (Fork button in upper right corner of [repo page](https://github.com/SnowflurrySDK/Snowflurry.jl)).
-    Forking creates a new github repo at the location `https://github.com/USERNAME/Snowflurry.jl` where `USERNAME` is
+    Forking creates a new Github repo at the location `https://github.com/USERNAME/Snowflurry.jl` where `USERNAME` is
-    your github id.
+    your Github id.
 Use the directions on the [development page](docs/dev/development.md) to download a copy to your local machine.
 You need only do this once.
 1. Checkout master and create a new branch from this master